 HIV/AIDS is a growing problem in Bangladesh.
 Never share needles, including those used for tattooing, and use proper protection during sex.
 While the overall percentage of people living with the illness was estimated to be around .1% in 2010 (lower than in many other countries), this number is on the rise.

 Tap water is not safe to drink; stick to bottled, boiled or treated water and avoid ice cubes in drinks.
 Don't eat or handle undercooked beef or beef products as this can cause a variety of infectious diseases.
 In 2010, there were several hundred reported cases of the cutaneous form of anthrax, which is believed to have been caused by diseased animals (either consuming or coming into close contact with).
 Further outbreaks of this and other infectious diseases such as cholera, hepatitis, typhoid, tuberculosis, polio, rabies and Nipah virus can occur at any time.

 Swimming in fresh water can cause exposure to certain water-borne parasites, so avoid it or do so with caution.

 So-called "black henna", or temporary tattoos created with dye, and other types of body painting, can cause serious allergies and skin conditions.

-The air in Dhakar can be extremely polluted so avoid spending a lot of time outdoors if air quality happens to be a problem when you're there.
+The air in Dhaka can be extremely polluted so avoid spending a lot of time outdoors if air quality is poor when you're there.
 This is particularly important for those suffering from existing respiratory problems.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.